 Toy clutter used to completely overwhelm me.
 To the point that I’d spend hours of my time, as in countless days worth of hours, trying to organize all Hannah’s toys.
 Sometimes staying up until the early hours of the morning coming with ideas to keep her toys organized.

 Maybe you’ve had a similar experience, or maybe you feel defeated and have decided there’s no point in trying to organize toys.

 After years of experience as a mom, Kindergarten teacher and professional organizer, I can promise, it’s possible.

-Reduce Kids Toy Clutter
+Reduce Toy Clutter

 - When one toy comes in, one leaves.
 This one takes some discipline; discipline I didn’t have as a parent.
 When a child has outgrown a toy, consider storing it as a hand-me-down for younger siblings or cousins.
 Other options are to re-gift a toy if it’s in good condition, or donate it to your favorite charity.

 - Rotate toys so that not all toys are available for play at once.
 You might be surprised how an old toy can seem new again when it’s been out of the rotation for a while.
 Store unused toys on a top shelf of a closet, under the bed in the guest room, or in the basement, attic or garage.
-You’ll know when to change out toys once kids stop showing interest or start misusing the available toys.
+You’ll know when to change out toys once kids stop showing interest or start misusing their toys.
 Be sure to exchange toys rather than add to the available ones.